Alex-Radu/alex-radu.github.io/_posts/fancy-setup.md

 ## Making things beautiful

 Here, things depend on preferences and taste so there won't be step by step instructions.
-I'm using <a href="https://prismjs.com" target="_blank">PrismJS</a> for adding styles to the code blocks.
+I'm using <a href="https://prismjs.com" class="trippy" target="_blank">PrismJS</a> for adding styles to the code blocks.
 And, as previously mentioned, I use SCSS(SASS) for writting the styles.
 It has a lot of nice things for which I prefer it, but for the moment, the most important one is the ability to nest rules.
 Like so:

 ```css
 html {